Pipeboard/Pipeboard/README.md

 # Pipeboard

-Hello and welcome to the Pipeboard official repository; here you'll find everything you need to know for installing and find the source code for your own use or installation (respecting the lisence ofcourse) or reporting bugs and contributing.
+Hello and welcome to the Pipeboard official repository; here you'll find everything you need to know for installing and find the source code for your own use or installation (respecting the licence of course) or reporting bugs and contributing.
 See the [about section](#about) for more information about the project!
 <br>
 <br>
 [![Version Number](https://img.shields.io/badge/version-0.1.3-c89467)](#Downloads)